mmurphy/golang-intro/chapter-one.md

 So to be good Gophers we will also follow this best practice.
 Before we finish lets complete our workspace by creating the following dirs

 ```
-  mkdir -p $GOPATH/src  //where go get will store the source of packages.
+  mkdir -p $GOPATH/src // where go get will store the source of packages.
 Our code will also live here under our own namespace.
   mkdir -p $GOPATH/bin // where executables are install when you run go install
   mkdir -p $GOPATH/pkg // where package objects are stored things like .a files

 ```